CD3/libInterpolate/README.md

 ## Installing

-`libInterp` is a header-only C++ library, so you can simply include the headers you want/need in your source code.
+`libInterpolate` is a header-only C++ library, so you can simply include the headers you want/need in your source code.
 If you use `git subrepo`, you can clone the source into your externals directory and use it from there.

-`libInterp` depends on `Boost` and `Eigen3`, so you will need to include the directories containing their header files when compiling.
+`libInterpolate` depends on `Boost` and `Eigen3`, so you will need to include the directories containing their header files when compiling.

-`libInterp` also supports being installed, and will install a `*Config.cmake` file that CMake can detect.
+`libInterpolate` also supports being installed, and will install a `*Config.cmake` file that CMake can detect.
-To build and install `libInterp`:
+To build and install `libInterpolate`:

 ```bash
 $ git clone https://github.com/CD3/libInterpolate